|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
-Robert L. Nesmith (rescued)
+Robert L. Nesmith (rescued) Chicago, IL

 Force Landed January 1, 1945

-Flying a low-level across Attu, Nesmith got too close to the ground.
-From his cockpit he could see grains of the accumulated snow on the ground and attempted to gain altitude, but overcorrected, 'mushing' into the snow.
-Still airborne, the starboard engine was torn off after the collision, and the left propeller was torn off.
-The Lightning glided over a rise and made a smooth landing, skidding to a stop.
-Uninjured, Nesmith ran from the aircraft, afraid it might explode.
-Nesmith walked to the coast and a waited for a rescue boat.
+On January 1, 1945 took off from Alexai Point Airfield piloted by 2nd Lt.
+Robert L. Nesmith on a training mission as the element leader in a four-ship formation.
+Flying at low level across Attu Island, Nesmith got too close to the ground.
+He over corrected when he attempted to gain altitude, and causing his aircraft to "mush" into the snow.
+Still airborne, the starboard engine was torn off by the collision, and the left propeller was torn off.
+The Lightning glided over a rise and made a smooth landing, skidding to a stop near the edge of Temneck Bay.

 In 1979, Ted Spencer of the Alaska Aviation Heritage Museum nominated this P-38 to the National Register of Historic Places.